EFanZh/Graphviz-Preview/README.md

 | Zoom out         | Mouse wheel down   |
 | Toggle 100% zoom | Mouse double click |
 | Pan              | Mouse drag         |

+There are three zooming modes: **Fixed**, **Fit** and **Auto Fit**.

+- **Fixed**: The zoom ratio does not change when the source changes or the window size changes.
+- **Fit**: The graph is scaled to align to the border of the visible view area.
+- **Auto Fit**: When the view area is big enough to contain a 100% sized graph, the graph will be set a zoom ratio of 100%, otherwise the graph is scaled to fit into the view area.

 ### Export graph